Kitten

 šŸ‘» Using JavaScript Database (JSDB) – a (not so) scary database

-Update your code to match this:
+Update the code in our running Kitten Count example to match this:

-if (kitten.db.kittens === undefined) kitten.db.kittens = { count: 1 }
+kitten.db.kittens ??= { count: 1 }

 export default () => kitten.html`